Guns N’ Roses were in turmoil in 1995.

 When I heard the final mix I was very angry, because he’s got him doing this “call and answer” thing over my solo, and they’ve ruined what I thought would be a great version of a song we all like, as well a way for us to get back into the studio as a band.”

-On top of this, Slash’s rage towards Huge seemed to go deeper than just the music.
+And on top of this, Slash’s rage towards Huge seemed to go deeper than just the music.

 “I didn’t like that guy from day one.